micromaxdev/kpi-display-scoreboard/backend/README.md

 # KPI Display Scoreboard - Backend API

 A powerful and flexible Node.js/Express REST API designed for dynamic MongoDB collection access with advanced querying, pagination, and filtering capabilities.
-Built specifically for KPI dashboards and data visualization applications.
+Built specifically for KPI dashboards and data visualization applications with comprehensive threshold management and display configuration features.

 ## 🚀 Features